GDQuest/website/content/post/2019/06/godot-ks-june-update/index.md

 That's it for now.

-If you have any more questions or concerns, you can always [send me a tweet](https://twitter.com/NathanGDquest), comment on the update videos, or better, hop on the [GDquest Discord server](https://discord.gg/CHYVgar) and ping me by typing @gdquest. 😄
+If you have any more questions or concerns, you can always [send me a tweet](https://twitter.com/NathanGDQuest), comment on the update videos, or better, hop on the [GDQuest Discord server](https://discord.gg/CHYVgar) and ping me by typing @gdquest. 😄

 Be creative, have fun... see you in the next one. 🙂